By Lee Foster

 Gray Lodge is notable as a pristine example of the historic wetlands once so prevalent.
 Gray Lodge offers a two mile drive and a .6 miles walking trail.
 A small building at the entrance shows mounted specimens of many birds you will see in the refuge.

 Sacramento National Wildlife Refuge boasts the main Visitor Center for the region, orienting you to the migration reality.
 Make this refuge your only stop if you have time for only one.
 There is a six mile drive route and a two mile walking path.
+The Visitor Center offers maps, books, informed rangers and volunteers with info, and taxidermied displays of many species of birds you might see.

-Travel Support in Town of Willows
+Travel Support in the Town of Willows

 At the end of day one, on both trips, I drove a few miles north to Willows, where I had booked a room at the Holiday Inn Express.
 I went out for dinner at a Mexican restaurant, Casa Ramos.
 Both were good experiences.